JoaoCostaIFG/LTW/README.md

 helps mitigate the effects of XSS.
 It should be uncommented when the website code is being hosted (be careful to set the correct domain).

+### Database regeneration

+The database can be regenerated (information restored to starting example info) by calling `make` on the database directory.

+### Deploying

+The deploy script is used to deploy the website on a given user's public html area (FEUP).